Trolley park

+History

 Coney Island

-One such location was Coney Island in Brooklyn, New York, where a horse-drawn street car line brought pleasure seekers to the beach beginning in 1829.
-In 1875, a million passengers rode the Coney Island Railroad, and in 1876 two million reached Coney Island.
-Hotels and amusements were built to accommodate both the upper-classes and the working-class.
-The first carousel was installed in the 1870s, the first Switchback Railway in 1881.
-It wasn't until 1895 that the first permanent amusement park in North America opened: Sea Lion Park at Coney Island.
-This park was one of the first to charge admission for entrance to the park in addition to selling tickets for rides within the park.
+One such location was Coney Island in Brooklyn, New York City, where in 1829 a horse-drawn streetcar line began to bring pleasure seekers to the beach.
+In 1875, a million passengers rode the railroad to Coney Island; the next year doubled that.
+Hotels and amusements were built to accommodate the upper classes and the working class.
+The first carousel was installed in the 1870s, the first Switchback Railway roller coaster in 1881.
+In 1895, the first permanent amusement park in North America opened in Coney Island: Sea Lion Park, which was also one of the first parks to charge admission for entrance, not just tickets for individual rides.

 In 1897, it was joined by Steeplechase Park, the first of three major amusement parks that would open in the area.
 George Tilyou designed the park to provide thrills and sweep away the restraints of the Victorian crowds.
 The combination of the nearby population center of New York City and the ease of access to the area made Coney Island the embodiment of the American amusement park.
-In addition there was Luna Park (opened in 1903) and Dreamland (opened in 1904).
+It was later joined by Luna Park in 1903 and Dreamland in 1904.
 Coney Island was a huge success, and by 1910 attendance on a Sunday could reach a million people.

-Trolley parks decline
+Heyday

-By the early 20th century, there were hundreds of amusement parks, many of them starting as trolley parks, in operation around the USA.
-Every major city boasted one or more parks, often based on (or named) Coney Island, Luna Park, or Dreamland.
-This began the era of the “golden age” of amusement parks that reigned until the late 1920s.
-This was an era when the number of hours worked was reduced, while the amount of disposable income rose.
+The "golden era" of trolley parks began in the early 20th century, by which time there were hundreds of amusement parks, many of them starting as trolley parks, in operation around the United States.
+Every major city boasted one or more parks, often based on (or named after) Coney Island, Luna Park, or Dreamland.
+The era saw the typical workweek shrink and the amount of disposable income rose.
 The amusement parks reflected the mechanization and efficiency of industrialization, while serving as a source of fantasy and escape from real life.

+Decline

-With the increasing number of automobiles in use, attendance at urban trolley parks gradually declined, due to lack of parking and changing demographics in the urban areas.
-Although the automobile provided people with more options for satisfying their entertainment needs, amusement parks that were accessible by car continued to be successful and new parks were developed.
-By the end of the 1920s, amusement parks were to suffer steep declines for various reasons, particularly the Great Depression.
+Attendance at urban trolley parks generally declined in the 1920s.
+Changing demographics in the urban areas also played a role.
+So did the rise of the automobile in American life.
+Although the automobile provided people with more options for satisfying their entertainment needs, amusement parks that were accessible by car continued to be successful and new parks were developed. changing demographics in the urban areas also played a role.

+By the end of the 1920s, amusement parks had suffered steep declines for various reasons, particularly the Great Depression.